J. Slauerhoff: Youth

 Slauerhoff attended HBS (secondary school) in Leeuwarden, where he first met fellow future writer Simon Vestdijk, who was from Harlingen.
 In 1916, Slauerhoff and Vestdijk both moved to Amsterdam to read medicine.
 While at the university, Slauerhoff wrote his first poems; his debut as a poet was in the Communist magazine De Nieuwe Tijd.
 He edited the Amsterdam student magazine Propria Cures from 1919 to 1920.
 In 1919, Slauerhoff became engaged to a Dutch language student, Truus de Ruyter.
 In 1921 he joined the staff of the literary magazine Het Getij and later that of De Vrije Bladen; in this period he became acquainted with poets Hendrik Marsman and Hendrik de Vries.

 Early career

 His first collection of verse, Archipel ("Archipelago"), was published in 1923.
 Afterwards, he started working as a medical doctor on board of ships, especially in South East Asia.
 Much of his work refers to travel, to longing for far coasts, to China and Japan, and to the sea.

 Marriage, final years

+From 1929 on, Slauerhoff stayed in the Netherlands more frequently.
+He was an assistant in the Utrecht University clinic for Dermatology and Venereal Diseases from 1929 to 1930.
+In September 1930, he married dancer and ballet teacher Darja Collin, the start of a short happy period in his life.
+By 1931, however, Slauerhoff had fallen ill again and left for the Italian health resort of Merano to recuperate.
+His wife followed him in 1932, so that they might experience the birth of their first child together.
+The child, Juan Darito, was stillborn, prompting a serious depression in Slauerhoff.

+Later in 1932, Slauerhoff went to sea again, signing up with the Holland-West-Afrikalijn.
+His general bad health continued to trouble him and he considered moving to Northern Africa, as this would benefit his health.
+In March 1934, he set up a doctor's practice in Tangier, then an international protectorate, but by October he had left again.
+His periods of illness grew longer as the symptoms grew more serious, and his relationship with Darja deteriorated.